 In the international arena, the Working Group will reach out to other organizations, forums and networks, seeking support for the campaign, translated into their endorsement and their help in spreading the WIW key messages among their members or across the globe.
 Those organizations could also be approached whenever their support is useful or when there is a perceived potential benefit in such collaboration.
 Such organizations can be mentioned on the WIW website as global supporters.
 Once an organization has been admitted into supporting or endorsing the

-&lt;sup>12 WIW official agenda will comprise only events and initiatives promoted in collaboration with an IOSCO member, who could authorize the use of WIW logos.
-See footnote 5.
+$^{12}$ WIW official agenda will comprise only events and initiatives promoted in collaboration with an IOSCO member, who could authorize the use of WIW logos.